 Yes.
-All poll workers must complete two to four hours of classroom training prior to each election and pass a short written examination.
-In addition, they must be able to lift up to 40 pounds and be able to work Election Day from 6:00 a.m. to approximately 8:00 p.m. without leaving the precinct.
-You may be assigned to a precinct which is not near your home, so having your own transportation may be a requirement.
-Having an email account makes communication between you and the SOE’s staff much easier.
+All poll workers must complete two to four hours of classroom training prior to each election and pass a short test.
+In addition, you must be able to lift up to 40 pounds and be able to work Election Day from 6:00 a.m. to approximately 8:00 p.m. without leaving the precinct.
+You may be assigned to a precinct which is not near your home, so having your own transportation may be needed.
+An email account is required.
 Most Managers contact their team via email.

-Will poll workers be placed in the precincts that they live?
+8. Will poll workers be placed in the precincts where they live?

 We try to assign poll workers to a precinct near where they live.
-This is not always possible; because the law requires political party diversity at each precinct, poll workers are often asked to work in precincts which may be some distance from where they live.
+However, the law requires political party diversity at each precinct, so poll workers are often asked to work in precincts which may be some distance from where they live.